 ‘Water has always brought me peace.
 Whether it’s the water in the by the canal.
 Water in the air.
 Waves in the sky.
 Waves in my hair.
 But I can’t swim.
 Only know to jump so when the tide comes in.
 When the waves flood.
 Some days I end up drinking sea water.
 Sharp salt in my lungs.
 Panic.

 When the quiet comes, time seems to stretch.’

 To explore other works from this collaboration group, click on the images below.
 To return to the main exhibition page, click on The Collaborator’s Project banner.

 NO MORE CHAOS, Toni Mo

 More from Abena

-Read more about Abena below and follow @abena_e_b on instagram to discover more of her work.
+Read more about Abena below and follow @abena_essah_on instagram to discover more of their work.

 ‘Some of my writing and performance experiences include entering the Some-Antics Slams in Leicester and winning their November and December 2018 slams.
 Then going on to win the Some-Antics Championship Slam for 2018.
 In 2019 I was commissioned to write and perform at Leicester’s Festival2Funky.
 I also took part in the POW!
 Showcase for young LGBTQ+ creatives in and got in to Roundhouse Poetry Slam finals 2019 in London.

 More recently, I had got to perform my original music at Outspoken at the SouthBank Centre which was absolute dream come true.
 I am currently a member if the Roundhouse Poetry Collective 2019/20 and I am really excited to taking part in BBC Words First this year (which is still ongoing)!